S&P 500, Dow industrials mark records but Nasdaq lags behind - NewsBreak

 S&P 500, Dow industrials mark records but Nasdaq lags behind

-Banks made some of the strongest gains after bond yields initially edged higher, which benefits lenders because it allows them to charge higher interest on loans.
-Bond yields eased back by mid-afternoon.
+Bond yields mostly edged lower.
 After reaching 1.36% in the early going, the yield on the 10-year Treasury slipped to 1.33% from 1.34% late Tuesday.
-Bank of America rose 0.9%.

-Industrial stocks also made solid gains and helped counter a drop in technology and health care companies.

-Traders got a dose of decent economic news Wednesday.
-A report from the Labor Department showed that consumer prices jumped 0.5% from June to July, down from the previous monthly increase of 0.9%.
-Year over year, consumer prices have increased a substantial 5.4%.
+Investors’ concerns about inflation and uncertainty about the Federal Reserve’s future plans to ease up on its support for low interest rates have been hanging over the market.

 While the headline figures may seem bad, most of the rise in consumer prices has been tied to very specific goods that are not expected to impact the long-term health of the economy, like used cars, building materials and hotel rooms.
 These items came into short supply during the pandemic, and the increased economic activity has made prices for those items rise faster than usual.

+Banks made some of the strongest gains Wednesday after bond yields initially edged higher, which benefits lenders because it allows them to charge higher interest on loans.
+Bank of America rose 1.3%.

+Industrial stocks also helped lift the market.
+United Rentals climbed 5% for one of the biggest gains in the S&P 500.

-Investors had a mix of earnings and corporate news to review.
-Coinbase, a platform where traders can buy and sell digital currencies like Bitcoin, rose 2.8% after reporting strong growth in the last quarter.
+Traders had a mix of earnings and corporate news to review.
+Coinbase, a platform where traders can buy and sell digital currencies like Bitcoin, rose 3.2% after reporting strong growth in the last quarter.

 AP Economics Writer Christopher Rugaber contributed to this report from Washington.